UCL/rsd-engineeringcourse/session10/08performance.md

 ### A little tidying...

-We'll begin with some housekeeping by putting the step that initialises the boids into a function, which takes us from:
+We'll then do some housekeeping.
+For example, by putting the step that initialises the boids into a function, which takes us from:

 ``` python
 boids_x=[random.uniform(-450,50.0) for x in range(50)]